SES Myth Buster Web Banner2

 But tampered meters can cause fires, explosions, and fatal electric shocks.

-And the cost of stolen energy doesn’t disappear — it’s passed straight onto you and other bill-payers.
+And the cost of stolen energy doesn’t disappear — it’s passed straight on to you and other bill-payers.

 Even experienced people can make dangerous mistakes.
 Any form of meter tampering puts homes and families at serious risk.